GNOME/gtk/docs/symbolic-icons.md

 ### Allowed primitives

 We use `path` elements as graphics primitives.
-They may be grouped with `g` elements.
+They may be grouped with `g` elements, but those are otherwise ignored.

 ### Supported attributes

 The `d` attribute is required on `path` elements, to specify the path.

-These attributes are allowed:
+These attributes are allowed on `path` elements:

 - `fill`: ignored.
 The fill is determined based on the `class` attribute
 - `stroke`: ignored.
 The stroke is determined based on the `class` attribute